 So, to what do we attribute success?
 What do other people miss when judging other people or evaluating potential?
-I turned to The Plaid Horse Editor-in-Chief Sissy Wickes, as I often do with these quandaries.
+I turned to a friend, as I often do with these quandaries.

 It sounds good, except I sit there and think about all the things I’ve quit.
 Jobs, careers, dreams, goals.
 The things I’ve walked away from could fill many lifetimes.
-Sissy explains there are different kinds of resilience: physical, emotional, and mental.
+My friend explains there are different kinds of resilience: physical, emotional, and mental.

 Physically, I struggle through every fitness class.
 I’m often doing the move the wrong direction to begin with.
 When we are to do 20 reps, I maybe slog through 15.
 It all seems to move so fast.
 I walk slowly.
 I run slowly.
 I spent both of my last two races as the literal last place finisher.
 Dead last.
 I was so slow I took a selfie with the ambulance following right behind me to close the course in my wake.
 I love bed, and have zero desire to leave it.
 Riding lessons usually make me think that one (or several) parts of my body are just going to fall off.

 I lack physical resilience.